 Saginaw holds Connor's OHL rights, and if they can't convince him to report, I'm sure they could get a king's ransom of draft picks by trading him to a more persuasive OHL team.

 -And then there's Auston Matthews.
 He's definitely been the breakout player from the U17 team this year, made all the more impressive by the fact that he missed a good chunk of the early part of the season due to injury.
-He averaged a point per game this year.
+He averaged a point per game at this tournament.
 By comparison, at roughly the same age, Jack Eichel only scored two points in this tournament last year for the US.
 Matthews, at times, was the best player on the ice for the US.

 I haven't heard much about what the future holds for Matthews, but it's likely to become a popular topic.
 Because he was born on September 17th, Matthews misses the 2015 NHL Draft by two days, meaning he'll be selected in 2016.
 Like Eichel, I'm sure there will be a push to make sure he graduates high school by next summer to potentially play college hockey in his draft year.
 Everett of the WHL holds his CHL rights.

 -All those words about NHL draft picks and we haven't even gotten to BC commit Noah Hanifin, who is looking like a top-5 pick in the 2015 NHL Draft.
 He certainly didn't hurt himself here, scoring five points in seven games, and playing consistent top-six minutes.
 Hanifin really reminds me of Jack Johnson, in that it's obvious he has worlds of talent, but his over-aggressiveness is going to drive some people nuts.
-Hanifin largely gets away with it because his is so talented--and that's saying something when he's playing in a tournament for the best in the world a year older than him--but at a certain level, players are going to be good enough to punishment those mistakes when he gets caught on the wrong side of the puck.
+Hanifin largely gets away with it because his is so talented--and that's saying something when he's playing in a tournament for the best in the world a year older than him--but at a certain level, players are going to be good enough to punish those mistakes when he gets caught on the wrong side of the puck.

 -The defense for this US team is an interesting one.
 Jack Dougherty is still likely the top prospect back there, but I also continue to be very impressed with the development of Ryan Collins.
 Even if teammates like Dougherty and Jack Glove may be a slight bit better right now, Collins looks better and better every time I see him, compared to the other two that has been relatively stagnant.
 That upwards trajectory might be enough to make me consider drafting Collins over any of his teammates on the blue line.